erez-strauss/init_singleton/README.md

 I'll focus on the good reasons, and work towards a good singleton that address many of the good reasons to avoid it.

-## Singleton use cases:
+## Singleton use cases

-1. Initialization order of application components holding references or using other components at init time, using singlton<> of different types.
+* Initialization order of application components holding references or using other components at init time, using singlton<> of different types.
-   The following example (examples/singleton10.cpp) shows few classes (I use struct to simpify the example text) ComponentE - has no dependencies - used as singleton inside ComponentC constructor ComponentD - has no dependencies - used as singleton as initialization value to ComponenD reference in componentC ComponentC - depends on D and E
+   The following example (examples/singleton10.cpp) shows few classes (I use struct to simpify the example text)

+   - ComponentE - has no dependencies - used as singleton inside ComponentC constructor
+   - ComponentD - has no dependencies - used as singleton as initialization value to ComponenD reference in componentC
+   - ComponentC - depends on D and E
-   ComponentB - depend on C, as it access the C singleton ComponentA - depends on B, and indirectly on all the others Engine - depends on ComponentA
+   - ComponentB - depend on C, as it access the C singleton
+   - ComponentA - depends on B, and indirectly on all the others
+   - Engine - depends on ComponentA

-   All the above component can be in a single cpp file or each in own cpp files, and their initialization order is well defined, and does not depent on linkage order.
+   All the above component can be in a single cpp file or each in its own cpp files, and their initialization order is well defined, and does not depent on linkage order.

 ```